LAST UPDATED: 17 January 2019

 You don't need a cape or mask to be a superhero to bats (but if that's your thing, go for it).
 Here are three simple things you can do to protect these unique native animals from cruelty — and help them get back to looking after our precious ecosystems.

 - Spread the word.
 Most people know very little about flying foxes, so help inform your friends and family by sharing this post, and encouraging understanding and tolerance of these unique native animals.

-- Use wildlife-friendly netting in your garden.
+- Consider sharing your backyard fruit with wildlife and avoid using fruit tree netting in your garden.
+If you must, be sure that it’s wildlife ‘safe’ – with holes that you can’t poke a finger through.
 Most calls about flying foxes to wildlife rescuers involve animals who have become tangled in unsafe netting on fruit trees — often resulting in injury and even death.
-Netting that's safe for native animals is available at all good nurseries (look for one you can't fit your finger through).
+Netting that's safer for native animals is available at all good nurseries as well as at Bunnings.

-- Write to the Federal Environment Minister, Josh Frydenberg at and urge him to help protect these native animals — who are already vulnerable to extinction due to habitat loss — rather than make their existence even more difficult.
+- Write to the Federal Environment Minister, Melissa Price at and urge her to help protect these native animals — who are already vulnerable to extinction due to habitat destruction -- rather than make their existence even more difficult.